-Our Galakrond Rogue deck list guide features the best list for Season 73 of Hearthstone (April 2020).
+Our Galakrond Rogue deck list guide features the best list for Season 77 of Hearthstone (August 2020).
 You can also find some general strategy advice and a breakdown of the deck’s key combos.
-We will continue to update so our Galakrond Rogue deck list is the best it can be.
+We will continue to update so our Highlander Galakrond Rogue deck list is the best it can be.

 Galakrond, the Nightmare is Rogue’s version of the card.
 For this Battlecry, you draw a card and its cost reduces to 0.
 Invoke Galakrond twice for two cards drawn, and four times for four cards.